temetvince/alaankwa/README.md

 * AND MORE
     * An optional Graphics Improvement mod utilizing ReShade is included
         * You can take before/after screenshots that save to your root install folder with the PrintScrn button on your keyboard.
 To access the options in game, press [SHIFT]+[~] (or [SHIFT]+[`])
-    * A new game font, Fantasque Sans Mono.
-(Disabled by default).
+    * A new game font, Fantasque Sans Mono
         * https://github.com/belluzj/fantasque-sans
     * Debugging scripts for development
         * Can take in any text decodable object, say an array of tables, and output it in game to the user